Hiring Our Heroes Career Summits are a hiring-event hybrid, designed for both military community members and employers to have a positive experience.

 After registering for a Hiring Our Heroes Career Summit through the Hiring Our Heroes Events page, you will be contacted via email by a HOH Career Connector.
 The connector will review your registrant profile, your resume, and help you prepare for this hiring event.

 Career Connectors serve as the primary point of contact for individuals inquiring about Hiring Our Heroes programs or events.
 As liaisons, they provide high-touch, individualized guidance ensuring veterans, transitioning service members, and military spouses are given the right support at the right time.
 Email the Hiring Our Heroes’ Career Connector team to learn more about HOH programs and events.
-They are ready to connect you with resources and referrals including Hiring Our Heroes Corporate Fellowship Program, Salesforce Fellowship Program, Solar Ready Vets Fellowship Program, and Military Technician Education Network (M-TEN) apprenticeship.
+They are ready to connect you with resources and referrals including Hiring Our Heroes Corporate Fellowship Program, Salesforce Fellowship Program, and Solar Ready Vets Fellowship Program.
 These industry-focused internships connect veterans, transitioning service members, military spouses and caregivers with training and professional experience in high-demand career fields with innovative employment partners.

 If you do not receive an email from a Career Connector soon after completing your event registration, check your spam folder.